robinmin/flashboard/README.md

 - Support RBAC(Role Based Access Control).
 - Integrated with [bulma](https://bulma.io) for the default views.
 - Integrate with Flask-Migrate.
+- Add Flash-Mail support for user email activation.
+- Integrate with Flask-RESTPLUS and swagger-UI.

 #### TODOs

-- [ ] Integrate with Flask-RESTPLUS and swagger-UI.

 #### Issues